Tummy Tuck (Abdominoplasty)

 - Eliminate hanging skin flaps and bulges

 - Rejuvenate the abdominal area after pregnancy or significant weight changes

 - Contour the waistline

 The Tummy Tuck Consultation

 During an abdominal evaluation, your plastic surgeon assesses the amount and quality of your skin (is there too much?
 How elastic is it?
 Does it have stretch marks?
 Are there scars?).
-He or she will also evaluate the thickness and distribution of the fatty layer (how much is the fatty layer contributing to the overall condition?
+He will also evaluate the thickness and distribution of the fatty layer (how much is the fatty layer contributing to the overall condition?
 Is there too much in one area?).
 Additionally, your plastic surgeon will look at the location and tone of the abdominal wall muscles (have the muscles been stretched or weakened?
 Have they separated with pregnancy or weight gain?)

 The Tummy Tuck Procedure

 The overall analysis performed during the consultation allows Dr. Sarbak to formulate a treatment plan that may involve skin excision, liposuction, abdominal muscle tightening, or any combination thereof.
 Sometimes, his recommendation may involve weight loss before the procedure can be scheduled.

 Dr. Sarbak’s innovative approaches to tummy tuck also allow additional tightening of the upper abdomen.
 The upper abdominal area is not particularly well-addressed by older, more traditional abdominoplasty operations.
 For that reason, he finds that many of our patients who have had a previous tummy tuck performed by another surgeon are choosing to undergo the procedure again because their upper abdomen is still too loose.

 In some cases, we may find an unexpected hernia that can be addressed during the surgery.